Southern United States: 1940s through late 20th century

 Huge warplane plants were opened in Dallas-Fort Worth and Georgia.
 The most secret and expensive operation was at Oak Ridge, Tennessee, where unlimited amounts of locally generated electricity were used to prepare uranium for the atom bomb.
 The number of production workers doubled during the war.
 Most training centers, factories and shipyards were closed in 1945, but not all, and the families that left hardscrabble farms remained to find jobs in the growing urban South.
 The region had finally reached the take off stage into industrial and commercial growth, although its income and wage levels lagged well behind the national average.
 Nevertheless, as George B. Tindall notes, the transformation was, "The demonstration of industrial potential, new habits of mind, and a recognition that industrialization demanded community services."

 Per capita income jumped 140% from 1940 to 1945, compared to 100% elsewhere in the United States.
 Southern income rose from 59% to 65%.
 Dewey Grantham says the war, "brought an abrupt departure from the South's economic backwardness, poverty, and distinctive rural life, as the region moved perceptively closer to the mainstream of national economic and social life."
+Since 1970, the proportion of the African American population living in the South stabilized and began slightly increasing.

 Farming shifted from cotton and tobacco, to include cattle, rice, soybeans, corn, and other foods.
 Industrial growth increased in the 1960s and greatly accelerated into the 1980s and 1990s.
 Several large urban areas in Texas, Georgia, and Florida grew to over four million people.
 Rapid expansion in industries such as autos, telecommunications, textiles, technology, banking, and aviation gave some states in the South an industrial strength to rival large states elsewhere in the country.
 By the 2000 census, the South (along with the West) was leading the nation in population growth.
 With this growth, however, has come long commute times and air pollution problems in cities such as Dallas, Houston, Atlanta, Austin, Charlotte, and others that rely on sprawling development and highway networks.